 “Blockchain is a transformational technology with the ability to significantly reduce the friction of doing business,” said Mark Russinovich, chief technology officer of Azure at Microsoft.
 “Microsoft is committed to bringing blockchain to the enterprise.
-We have listened to the needs of our customers and the blockchain community and are bringing foundational functionality with the Coco Framework.
+We have listened to the needs of our customers and the blockchain community and are bringing foundational functionality with the Confidential Consortium Blockchain Framework.
 Through an innovative combination of advanced algorithms and trusted execution environments (TEEs), like Intel’s Software Guard Extensions (SGX) or Windows Virtual Secure Mode (VSM), we believe this takes the next step toward making blockchain ready for business.”

 - Transaction speeds of more than 1,600 transactions per second